Viktor Yanukovych

-Early life and early career
+Early life and career

 Viktor Yanukovych was born in the village of Zhukovka near Yenakiieve in Donetsk Oblast, Ukrainian SSR, Soviet Union.
-He endured a very hard childhood about which he has stated: "My childhood was difficult and hungry.
+Of his childhood he has written: "My childhood was difficult and hungry.
 I grew up without my mother, who died when I was two.
 I went around bare-footed on the streets.
 I had to fight for myself every day.